-Apple and Samsung given approval to add Galaxy S III, Jelly Bean and iPhone 5 to lawsuitAlex Wagner - Deputy Managing Editor, News Desk
+Apple and Samsung given approval to add Galaxy S III, Jelly Bean and iPhone 5 to lawsuitAlex Wagner - Editorial Director of News and Content

 Apple and Samsung have sought to add one another's new devices to a court battle in San Jose in recent months, and now the judge has given them both the green light.
 As noted by Reuters, U.S. Magistrate Judge Paul Grewal has allowed Apple to pursue devices like the Galaxy S III, Galaxy Note 10.1 and Jelly Bean as it appears on the Galaxy Nexus, while Samsung has been given approval to add the iPhone 5 to its complaint.
 Apple did not oppose the addition of the new iPhone, but Grewel warned the Cupertino firm to "think twice" before it opposed any attempts Samsung may make to add more new products, like the iPad mini or fourth-generation iPad.